simonesilvestroni/m2m-website/_sounddesign/after-1989.md

 The next phase was edit, polish and mix.
 I employed a technique borrowed from **Andrew Scheps**: work on three songs at the same time.
 This way I could focus on the big picture, exchanging methods between different pieces as I moved along.

-I also eagerly dived more deeply into [Michael Brauer's multi-bus compression](https://brauerizing.wordpress.com/){:target="_blank" rel="noopener"} technique, which I already experimented with in previous productions.
+I also eagerly dived more deeply into [Michael Brauer's multi-bus compression](https://brauerizing.wordpress.com/) technique, which I already experimented with in previous productions.
 More powerful and even better refined, today it's still a staple in my templates.

 {% include pattern-figure.html image="/assets/images/multi-bus-brauer.png" caption="My current multi-bus tracks in REAPER" width="420" height="687" %}

 In a nutshell: instead of applying a single mix bus compressor, the multi-bus methodology requires sending different instruments, **grouped by function and frequency range**, to four different set of compressors.
 I route piano and other synths to bus A, drums and bass to bus B, guitars, certain strings and synths to bus C, sound effects plus reverbs and delays to bus D. This way, the compressors act on specific settings without squashing material that they're not suited for.
-A thorough [calibration](https://youtu.be/M0akUKhkok0){:target="_blank" rel="noopener"} is required before starting to apply any routing.
+A thorough [calibration](https://youtu.be/M0akUKhkok0) is required before starting to apply any routing.

 Once the mix was complete, I engaged with renowned master engineer **Ian Shepherd** (co-author of the famous _Loudness penalty_ website and organizer of Dynamic Range Day), who perfected it all.